 For searching files a fuzzy finder is pretty nice.

-to know when to use it (you can always Google for find
+to know when to use it (you can always Google for finds weird syntax).

 File watching